Top 20 questions about your 2016 tax return

 Can I claim children school expenses under the Education Tax Refund?

 The Education Tax Refund (ETR) was replaced by the Schoolkids Bonus as of 1 January 2013.
-If you receive family tax benefit part A for a dependent child at school and meet the income test requirement, you would be eligible for claims under the Schoolkids Bonus.
-Unfortunately, Schoolkids Bonus is also being phased out and will pay its last instalment in July 2016.
+If you receive Family Tax Benefit (FTB) Part A for a dependent child at school and meet the income test requirement, you would be eligible for claims under the Schoolkids Bonus.
+Note that the Schoolkids Bonus is also being phased out, with its last instalment in July 2016.

 What to know after you’ve lodged your tax return